CoderDojoSV/beginner-python/Day-1/README.md

         for num in range(0,10):

     You could also use a while loop and count yourself.
 See how the number guess game counted the number of tries.

+    What code would you want to repeat?
+Highlight all of it and hit tab to indent it one space.

+* Print a message at the end of the game

+Finished example (no peaking early): [multiplication game finished.py](multiplication game finished.py)